vanphan24/consul-k8s-wan-fed-vault-backend-with-APIGateway/README.md

 # Add API GW to dc1

-First to grab the server tls cert files (servercert.crt and servercert.key) from the Consul server.
+We will retrieve the server tls cert files (servercert.crt and servercert.key) from the Consul server.
 This will be used to present to the external clients when they connect to the API gateway.

-Copy the certs into a local file
+2) Copy the certs into a local file
 ```
 kubectl exec consul-server-0 --context=dc1 -- cat vault/secrets/servercert.crt >> servercert.crt
 kubectl exec consul-server-0 --context=dc1 -- cat vault/secrets/servercert.key >> servercert.key
 ```

-Copy certs into a Kubernetes secret.
+3) Copy certs into a Kubernetes secret.
 ```
 kubectl create secret tls consul-server-cert --cert=servercert.crt --key=servercert.key
 ```

-Deploy API Gateway
+4) Deploy API Gateway
 ```
 kubectl apply --filename api-gw/consul-api-gateway.yaml
 ```

-Check that the API gateway deployed and is in ready state.
+5) Check that the API gateway deployed and is in ready state.

 Example
 ```